 Photo by Andrew Alstat.

-Caroline Fairweather is an actor, director, and devised theatre-maker based in NYC and the Berkshires of Western MA.
+Caroline Fairweather is an actor, director, playwright, and devised theatre-maker based in NYC and the Berkshires of Western MA.
 Caroline enjoys reimagining classic works and devising new ones.

 About me

-I’m a member of The Forest of Arden, a group of interdisciplinary artists focused on creating innovative site-specific and immersive work.
+I’m a member of The Forest of Arden, a group focused on creating innovative site-specific and immersive work.
 I was also a founding member of Ghostlit Repertory Theatre Company based in South Egremont, MA, where I collaborated with members of the Berkshire theatre community to stage premiere musical theatre works for local audiences.

 I made my Broadway debut in the Tony-winning 2023 revival Parade as a Swing and Dance Captain, and recently returned from the First National Tour, which closed September 7th, 2025.